suleymanaykii/reactstudycase/README.md

 Launches the test runner in the interactive watch mode.

+# Pages

+src / menu-components / Main.tsx -> Which page will open when the links are clicked component

+src / menu-components / Navigation.tsx -> menu generated component

+src / components / HomePage.tsx -> This is the homepage of the app which displays the random quote as below.
+Component where a random quote is received and displayed after clicking the button.

+src / components / Categories.tsx -> This page fetches and displays a list of excerpt categories from the API (eg.
+"inspirational", "life", "love", etc.).

+src / components / Search.tsx -> On this page, users can enter a keyword into a search bar and click the "Search" button. button.
+A random quote is received and displayed from the API that matches the user's search keyword.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/suleymanaykii/reactstudycase).